Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Conclusion and Future Work

 This paper proposes a novel MDP-based model that formalizes the generation of a grid-based result panel from a list of ranked items as a discrete-time sequential decision making, where the time steps and actions are respectively defined as the positions in the input list and slots in the result panel.
-The model, called Panel-MDP, employs DQN to implement the Q-function and optimize the model based on users' feedback.
-Experimental results on a real-world dataset collected from a popular e-commerce app showed the effectiveness.
+The model, called Panel-MDP, employs PPO to implement the Actor-Critic and optimize the model based on users' feedback.
+Experimental results on a real-world dataset collected from a popular e-commerce app showed its effectiveness.

-The proposed Panel-MDP can not only generate 2D grid-based result panels, but also be used to generate results with arbitrary page layouts.
-In the future, we will investigate the performance of Panel-MDP for more result page layouts.